 It remains unclear how far the SCI Guidance is intended to influence substantive outcomes (product attributes and service levels) compared to the processes that firms will follow in designing, marketing, offering, servicing or even withdrawing products and services.
 Indeed, paragraph 2.3.2 of the SCI Guidance comes close to regulating the substance of a consumer product or service in stating that, when designing or reviewing a product, developing its communication and customer service 'considering pricing', then it should consider the needs of its customer base or target market.
-However, most of the SCI Guidance focusses on the procedure rather than the substance of a firm's products.
+However, most of the SCI Guidance focusses on the procedure rather than the substance of a firm's products with the final Guidance also now calling out the importance of a firm's dealings with customers and the Guidance now expressly noting that a firm is not required to 'override' a customer's decision, even where it believes it to be a bad one, provided it complies with procedural requirements e.g. relating to suitability.